 Create and Enforce Job Functions

 Does that one individual in HR perform about 8 other unrelated job tasks daily?
 Well, put an end to it.
 Inefficiencies arise when professionals are performing work that they are not a professional in.
 There’s a reason that ancient nomads began specializing in skills instead of being a jack of all trades.
 How’s that saying go again?
 A jack of all trades and a master of none!
 Lastly, job functions will assist the accountability system that your company puts in place.
 If one individual has access to information well outside their job title, you may be asking for a problem.
 Keep people to their original job function and title, or change it officially.
 Always have a paper trail and keep records on changes.

 Set Rotating Schedules and Mandatory Vacations

 This is a fairly common one.
 Many people do not feel like taking vacations.
 Good on them, right?
 NO!
 This can leave a business severely vulnerable.
 It is important that employees are required to take mandatory vacations.
 A few things happen when an employee takes a vacation; not only does the employee have a chance to wind down and recover but it provides time for the company to audit their work.
-If loss is discovered when that employee was away, you may be doing the employee a favor by exonerating them.
-After all, in most cases they can’t steal if they were not even there.
+If theft and loss are discovered when that employee was away, you may be doing the employee a favor by exonerating them.
+After all, in most cases, they can’t steal if they were not even there.
 This changes the dynamics of the theft even when the theft is digital.

 Treat Your Employees Fairly